Inter-rater reliability under per-reviewer normalization

 0.61 – 0.80 → substantial

-0.81 – 1.00 → almost perfectBinary reviewers get admitted to R1/R2 only when paired with at least two other binary decisions (so they have a personal "mean" of 0 or 1 and a non-zero σ).
-Their z-scores saturate at ±1, which implicitly down-weights them relative to continuous-scale reviewers — a feature, not a bug.
+0.81 – 1.00 → almost perfectBinary reviewers are admitted only when paired with at least two other binary decisions (so they have a personal "mean" of 0 or 1 and a non-zero σ).
+Their z-scores saturate at ±1, so they move an aggregate less than a continuous-scale reviewer can — a property of the arithmetic, not a weight we assign them.

 Frequently asked questions